bit6/bit6-ios-sdk/_posts/2014-02-13-auth-oauth.md

 Bit6 integrates with various OAuth1 and OAuth2 providers for simplified user authentication.

+See the FBVideoCallsDemo sample project included with the sdk.

 ### Signin with an OAuth provider

 Create a new Bit6 account or login into an existing one.
 In this example we use [Facebook Login](https://developers.facebook.com/docs/facebook-login/ios/).